erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 `<developer-message>` is RECOMMENDED.

-### Verify the date
+### Verify the date(s)

-You MUST parse and verify the value of the `Date` header included in the request.
-You MUST make sure that your clock is synchronized (otherwise your clients won't be able to use your service).
+You need to parse and verify the values of the `Date` and [`Original-Date`][original-date-header] headers, if they are included in the request (at least one of them MUST be).
+In particular, you MUST verify at least the ones which have been listed in the request's `Authorization` header, but it is RECOMMENDED to verify both (if both are included in the request).

+Verification process consists of parsing the date, and matching it against the date reported by your own server clock.
+The verification fails if:

+ * The date cannot be parsed.

+ * The date does not match your server clock **within a certain threshold of time**.

+   - It is RECOMMENDED to use the **5 minutes** threshold.
+   - You MAY choose a greater threshold than 5 minutes, but you MUST NOT choose a lower threshold than this.

-If the date does not match your server clock **within a threshold of 5 minutes**, then you MUST respond with HTTP 400 error response.
+If the verification fails, then you MUST respond with HTTP 400 error response.
 Your error response SHOULD include a proper `<developer-message>`.

+Also note, that you MUST make sure that your clock is synchronized (otherwise your clients won't be able to use your service).

 ### Verify the nonce (optional)